-A two or three hour kayaking tour is offered as a day excursion to cruise ship guests.
-This package leaves from the Grand Turk Cruise Center, with transfer by bus to North Creek, where there's a short walk on a wetlands trail and the kayak launch area.
+A two or three hour kayaking tour is offered as a shore excursion to cruise ship guests through the cruise lines.
+This package leaves from the Grand Turk Cruise Center, with transfer by small shuttle bus to North Creek, where there's a short walk on a wetlands trail and the kayak launch area.

 As part of a guided eco-tour, there’s very little to for you to worry about.
 Transport, equipment fitting, and basic instruction is included, so simply enjoy the experience.
 Guides are also able to help identify wildlife.